avinetworks/avi-helm-charts/docs/AKO/public_clouds.md

 #### Azure Side Preparation

-* Kubernetes clusters hosted in Azure are already running applications in the same VNET.
+* Kubernetes / Openshift clusters running in Azure.
+  * The clusters need to be in same **VNET** as the SE.
-* Create a dedicated subnet for each of the clusters in **VNET1** for SE to be provisioned in.
+* Create a dedicated subnet for each of the clusters in **VNET** for SE to be provisioned in.
     * `subnet1` and `subnet2` are created for `cluster1` and `cluster2` respectively
 * Create Route Table in Azure for each subnet created above and associate it to the SE subnet.
   * Create `RouteTable1` and `RouteTable2` and associate to `subnet1` and `subnet2` respectively.
 * Configure NSG Rules in kubernetes cluster’s subnet to allow traffic from SE Subnet.
 * Give permissions to tha AVI cloud credential to write on route tables.
+  * Avi Controller role for the AKO [`avi-controller-ako`](roles/avicontroller-ako.json)
+  * Use the above role to configure the cloud in the Avi.
+Details for the same are in this [link](https://avinetworks.com/docs/20.1/role-setup-for-installation-into-microsoft-azure/).

 #### AVI side preparation

-* Create an GCP cloud in Avi.
+* Create an Azure cloud in Avi.
 Skip this step if the IaaS cloud is already created.
 * Create a Service Engine group for each cluster.
 * Override the backend vpc subnet in each of the SEG.
   * If there are two clusters `cluster1` and `cluster2`